indusbox/goss-ansible/README.md

     path:
         required: true
         description:
             - Test file to validate.
-Must on the remote machine.
+Must be on the remote machine.
     format:
         required: false
         description: